 Holster/Magazine pouches/Gun Belt:

-Too often student arrive with holsters/magazine pouches/ Belts that are not suitable for serious training.
+Too often students arrive with holsters/magazine pouches/belts that are not suitable for serious training.
 There are quit a number of quality products available.
 The following links are examples of suitable equipment.
 Select any product of comparable quality and you will be fine.

 Holsters and Accessories